richardo2016/reboot-ui/src/docs/docs/4.4-jsx/components/carousel.md

 Please be aware that nested carousels are not supported, and carousels are generally not compliant with accessibility standards.

-Lastly, if you're building our JavaScript from source, it [requires `util.js`]({{ site.baseurl }}/docs/{{ site.docs_version }}/getting-started/javascript/#util).

 ## Example

 Carousels don't automatically normalize slide dimensions.
 As such, you may need to use additional utilities or custom styles to appropriately size content.
 While carousels support previous/next controls and indicators, they're not explicitly required.
 Add and customize as you see fit.

-**The `.active` class needs to be added to one of the slides** otherwise the carousel will not be visible.
-Also be sure to set a unique id on the `.carousel` for optional controls, especially if you're using multiple carousels on a single page.
-Control and indicator elements must have a `data-target` attribute (or `href` for links) that matches the id of the `.carousel` element.

 ### Slides only